 The main challenge with polishing spar urethane is that it is an extremely thick compound.

-Hence, the first thing you need to know about spar urethane is that it requires dilution for getting the right finish.
+Hence, the first thing you need to know about spar urethane is that it requires dilution to get the right finish.

 Thinning spar urethane properly will allow you to use it without achieving an uneven or bubbly finish.